Best AI Agent Frameworks in 2026

 Is LangChain still relevant in 2026?

-LangChain the library is less relevant — most teams use LangGraph (the orchestration layer) directly.
+LangChain the library is less relevant, most teams use LangGraph (the orchestration layer) directly.
 LangGraph is the production-grade framework.
 LangChain's value is now primarily in its ecosystem (integrations, LangSmith observability) rather than the base library's chain abstractions.

 Can I switch frameworks later?

 With effort, yes.
 The tool definitions (MCP servers, API integrations) are portable.
-The orchestration logic is not — agent workflows, state management, and memory architecture are tightly coupled to each framework.
+The orchestration logic is not, agent workflows, state management, and memory architecture are tightly coupled to each framework.
 Plan for this: keep business logic separate from framework abstractions.

-Do I need a framework at all?
+Do I need a framework at all, or can I just use the raw API?

 How do AI agent frameworks relate to MCP?